 How Long Does it Take to Complete a Medical Assistant Associate’s Degree?

 It takes about two years to complete a full-time 4-semester associate’s degree program in medical assisting.
-The online program can be completed in 18-24 months.
+Online medical assistant programs, on the other hand, can be completed in 18-24 months.

 How Much Does an Associate’s Degree Program Cost?